MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - The [Zero Trust Cybersecurity for the Internet of Things](https://aka.ms/iot-zt-paper) technical paper describes how to apply a zero-trust approach to IoT solutions based on Microsoft's environment and customer experiences.

 - The NIST [Zero Trust Architecture (nist.gov)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf) document provides guidance for creating zero-trust architectures.
 This document provides general deployment models and use cases where zero trust could improve an enterprise's overall information technology security posture.

-## Assess security in your IoT workload

-To assess your IoT workload against the Well-Architected Framework Security pillar, complete the security questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
-After the assessment identifies key security recommendations for your IoT solution, the following sections can help you implement the recommendations.

 ## Security in IoT architectural patterns